-Accounts receivable are included within prepaid expenses and other current assets in the Consolidated Balance Sheets.
-The accounts receivable balance represents amounts receivable from the Company's collaboration partners.
-The Company estimates the allowance for doubtful accounts based on existing contractual payment terms, actual payment patterns of its partners, and individual partner circumstances.
-To date, an allowance for doubtful accounts has not been required.
+Accounts receivable are included within prepaid expenses and other current assets on the Consolidated Balance Sheets.
+The accounts receivable balance represents amounts receivable from the Company's collaboration partners, net of an allowance for credit losses, if required.

 Derivatives and Hedging Activities